nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Nanocomputational:** Pertaining to computation at the nanoscale, characteristic of the operations performed by DNA nanodevices.

-### Expanded Definition and Usage\nDNA nanodevices are at the forefront of merging biological research with nanotechnology, enabling unprecedented manipulations and computations at the molecular level.
+### Expanded Definition and Usage:
+DNA nanodevices are at the forefront of merging biological research with nanotechnology, enabling unprecedented manipulations and computations at the molecular level.
 These devices are designed to be modular and programmable, allowing for diverse applications across diagnostic, therapeutic, and synthetic biology fields.
 For instance, in medical diagnostics, DNA nanodevices can be programmed to detect specific biomarkers for diseases, delivering real-time data on patient health.
 In therapeutics, they can be tailored to release drugs precisely at the target site in response to specific signals.
 Furthermore, their application in synthetic biology can lead to the development of complex biological circuits that mimic electronic logic circuits, paving the way for new forms of bio-inspired computation.